suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   // password length must be atleast 8 characters minimum and 32 characters maximum
 		   // pasword must contain uppercase character, lowercase character, special character and a number
 		   // OTP will be sent in the registered email
+		   // OTP for signup is valid for 24 hours
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}